• Posts by F. Damon Kitchen

 • Recognized in Florida Super Lawyers

-• Successfully defended cases in all areas of labor and employment law, including, but not limited to: claims of unlawful discrimination ...
+• Successfully defended cases in all areas of labor and employment law, including, but not limited to: claims of unlawful ...

 The freedom of speech afforded by the First Amendment is remarkably broad.
 Several categories of speech, including even “hate speech,” are afforded varying degrees of protection.